 Raspberry PI OS Naming Notes

-When you go to official Raspberry PI OS download page you can note that OS name is composed by some terms.
-You can find these 3 available download options:
+When you go to official Raspberry PI OS download page you can note that OS name includes version identification.
+You can find these 3 available download options for Raspberry PI OS:

-- Raspberry PI OS with desktop and recommended software version, which is the largest file.
+- OS with desktop and recommended software version, which is the largest file.

 For this reasons, Lite version requires a very low amount of RAM and CPU usage.